gamejolt/doc-help/maturity-rating/index.md

 The possible maturity ratings are:

-- Family
+- All Ages
-- Teen
+- Teen Content
-- Adult
+- Mature Content